-- the need for economy and efficiency in the implementation of the project, including the procurement of the goods and works involved - the importance of transparency in the procurement process - the need for high-quality services - the need for economy and efficiency - the need to give all eligible consultants an opportunity to compete in providing the services - the need for transparency in the selection process b.
+- the need for economy and efficiency in the implementation of the project, including the procurement of the goods and works involved - the importance of transparency in the procurement process - the need for high-quality services - the need for economy and efficiency - the need to give all eligible consultants an opportunity to compete in providing the services - the need for transparency in the selection process a.
 Project Procurement Strategy for Development and the Procurement Plan

-The Project Procurement Strategy for Development (PPSD), developed by the PIU in October 2019, addressed how procurement activities will support the development objectives of the project and deliver the best value for money.
+The Project Procurement Strategy for Development (PPSD), developed by the JPIU in October 2019, addressed how procurement activities will support the development objectives of the project and deliver the best value for money.
 Assessment of capacity conducted at various levels, including among existing engineering companies, Khokimiyats, and the MoED, helped to identify stakeholders involved and responsible for project-related procurement (see below).
 The PPSD also specifies risk management, procurement arrangements, contract management, and overall market analysis related to the RIDP.
+The b.
+Roles and Responsibilities of Key Stakeholders (PIU and SCS)

-The PPSD provided adequate justification for the selection methods in the Procurement Plan (PP).
-The PPSD is included as annex 5, and the PP is included as annex 6.
+PPSD provided adequate justification for the selection methods in the Procurement Plan (PP) included as annex